SchmidtDSE/dse-nps-landing-page/content/about/how_to.md

 {{% /steps %}}

 If all four of these processes succeed, you will be presented download links for all of the analytical products generated, including an interactive map visualizing the results.

-If, at any time, you'd like to access these again, you can simply visit the [Directory](/directory), where you can select your affiliation and fire event name once more to access these files again.
+---

+## Other Tools

+For information about using the other tools in the DSE Disturbance Toolbox:

+- **[Vegetation Modeling (josh)](/tools/josh)** — Simulate vegetation recovery trajectories
+- **[Resource Optimization](/tools/resource-optimization)** — Compare intervention strategies (in design)